joe-alvarado/joe-alvarado.github.io/index.md

 ---
 layout: page
 ---

-## Hi,
+# Welcome Back
-I moved my site to github.
+Hi, I moved my site to GitHub.
 Old site had too much going on.
 I also made it so the site appearance will change depending on your devices light/dark mode.
 This has been a good learning experience.

 `;)`